To specify Hyper-V settings for the replication job:

 - At the Job Settings step of the wizard, click Advanced.

-- Click the Hyper-V tab.
+- In the Advanced Settings window, click the Hyper-V tab.

 - If a VM meets all requirements for online backup, Veeam Backup & Replication will use the online backup method.
+For more information on the method, its requirements and limitations, see Online Backup.

 - If a VM does not meet requirements for online backup, Veeam Backup & Replication will use the offline backup method.
 Note that during offline backup a VM is suspended for a short period of time.
+For more information the method, its requirements and limitations, see Offline Backup.

 - If you have added several VMs to the job, select the Allow processing of multiple VMs with a single volume snapshot check box.
 This option helps reduce snapshot workload in the Microsoft Hyper-V environment.
 When the job starts, Veeam Backup & Replication will group VMs and trigger Microsoft Hyper-V to create one volume snapshot for a group of VMs, instead of creating a volume snapshot per each processed VM.